holohup/trademan-1.0-alpha-public/README.md

 ## About this project

-Asynchronous Python trading helper for Tinkoff clients with a Django backend.
+Asynchronous Python trading helper for Tinkoff Invest clients with a Django backend.
 A pet-project started while learning Python @ Yandex.Practicum to improve programming skills, learn asynchronous programming and help me to:
 - Buy or sell stocks / futures at better prices without hassle
 - Improve MOEX (Moscow Stock Exchange) functionality available at Tinkoff Investments, making it possible to create market-neutral positions: calendar spreads featuring a future as a far leg and future or stock as a near leg.
 Wait for a desired price and start placing orders.
 - Automate routine tasks like placing alot of stop-like orders to buy stocks when the market crashes or cancel many orders at maximum speed.